FragHub/Rules/fragadelphia_rules_and_regulations.md

 **Team Captain**: Must be one of five players in the submitted Frag core.
 The person responsible for a team, listed as Player 1 on the submitted roster form.
 The person responsible for communication with admins and being present for all event processes.

 **Frag Core**: The 3-5 players submitted 1 week after ticket purchase, one of which is the team captain.

+**Team Form**: The form sent to Team Captains to collect their initial roster information.

 **Head Admin**: The admin responsible for the event.